 Meet our board

-Our board comprises of up to 15 members, consisting of five office bearers and 10 ordinary members.
-Currently the board meets in Adelaide for a full day meeting twice per school term.
-Representatives from the board participate in departmental meetings and consultative groups in addition to sub-committees formed to meet our strategic directions.
-All members of the board highly value representing our members and are elected for a two-year term.
+The board is composed of up to 15 members; 5 office bearers and 10 ordinary members.
+The board meets in Adelaide for a full day meeting twice per school term, attends Association events and participates on sub-committees.
+Representatives from the board also participate in departmental meetings and other stakeholder forums to meet our strategic directions.
+All members of the board highly value representing members and are elected for a two-year term.

-Tracey has worked with the SASBA (formerly SASSAOA) management committee since 2016, most recently as Secretary, and has 11 years’ leadership experience in both primary and secondary settings.
+Tracey joined the SASBA board in 2016, and has extensive leadership experience in both primary and secondary settings.

-Tracey is the Business Leader at Seaview Secondary School.
+Tracey is the Business Leader at Seaview High School.

-After attending so many excellent events provided by SASBA (formerly SASSAOA) Chris decided it was time to help share the workload and joined the committee in 2016.
-In her role as vice president for secondary schools, Chris is part of the executive team that meets once per term with department leaders to discuss issues that relate to SASBA’s members.
-From time to time Chris has been one of SASBA’s delegates that meets with department leaders to discuss managing under performance and environmental issues.
+Chris joined the board in 2016.
+In her role as Vice President for Secondary Schools, Chris is part of the executive team that meets once per term with department leaders to discuss issues that relate to SASBA's members.
+From time to time, Chris has been one of SASBA's delegates that meets with department leaders to discuss specific policy issues that directly impact the membership.

 Julie has worked in a secondary school since 2003 originally as finance manager and since 2016 as business manager.
 She has been a member of SASBA (formerly SASSAOA) since 2005 and became a member of the SASBA management committee in 2017.